bmaupin/civ-be-linux-fixes/docs/iris-workaround.md

    echo -ne "$(pwd)\0" | dd of=libGL.so.1 bs=1 seek=350508 conv=notrunc
    ```

-   ⓘ This replaces the dummy dri search path inside libGL with the game directory so it will find the iris driver
+   ⓘ This replaces the dummy dri search path inside libGL with the game directory so it will find the iris driver.
+Unfortunately this will only work when the game is run from the command line because the Steam Linux runtime sets `LIBGL_DRIVERS_PATH` which overrides this path.

+1. Set Steam Compatibility

+   1. Open Steam and go to _Library_

+   1. Find _Sid Meier's Civilization: Beyond Earth_ and right-click on it > _Properties_

+   1. Go to _Compatibility_ and check _Force the use of a specific Steam Play compatibility tool_

+   1. Select _Legacy runtime 1.0_

+      **Alternatively**, you can go to _General_ under _Launch Options_, add this:

+      ```
+      LIBGL_DRIVERS_PATH="$(pwd)" %command%
+      ```

 For more info, see [docs/notes/mesa-crash-research.md](docs/notes/mesa-crash-research.md)